What we can learn from TikTok through its Research API: Results

 \subsection{Temporal Bias}

-We are interested in studying in detail some temporal features of the videos we collected.

-In \Cref{fig:rq4_time}-Left we show the number of videos posted for each day of the week.
+Here, we investigate temporal patterns in the videos present in our sample.
+First, we analyze the frequency of appearance of all the different days of the month.
+In \Cref{fig:rq4_time}(a), we show the cumulative number of videos posted for each day of the month, indicating that our data is not a perfect random sample, since the distribution is not uniform across all days of the month.
+For instance, we observe an unusual amount of videos posted on the first day of the month along with some missing days (e.g., the 15th). \Cref{fig:rq4_time}(b) shows the number of videos posted for each day of the week.
 Saturday is the day when the majority of the videos are posted (>55\%) followed by Thursday and Wednesday.
-In \Cref{fig:rq4_time}-Center we show instead the number of videos posted for every hour (UTC zone) and we plot two time series to show the difference in volumes for the days of the week.
-We find similar behavior to what was shown on other social media platforms like Twitter \cite{pfeffer_just_2023}, where we have the peak of posted videos around the early afternoon.
-At the same time, we take into account the differences in volume for the different days of the week, and we show how, despite the number of videos posted on Saturday being three times more than the other days of the week, the distribution pattern of the posting time remains very similar.
-Finally, in the right sub-figure, we describe the distribution of the minutes of the posting time.
-We find a different behavior to what has been evidenced by \citet{pfeffer_just_2023} on Twitter (now X).
-They found that 15\% of the data they collected was generated in the first minute of the hour in which they were posted.
-We find instead a different behavior, with an almost uniform distribution across all the minutes.
-Pfeffer et al. suggested their result was due to bots' activity and programmed tweets.
-TikTok also allows to schedule video releases in advance, but only to Creators and Business accounts,\footnote{\url{https://www.tiktok.com/business/en-US/blog/introducing-video-scheduler-now-you-can-plan-tiktoks-in-advance} accessed on 20/02/2024} which are a small minority in the user-base of the platform, thus it seemingly does not influence the pattern of the posting times.
+Both of these observed facts are probably due to a malfunctioning of the Research API internal mechanisms, as we do not have reasonable evidence showing that these two phenomena are generated by user behaviour on the platform. \Cref{fig:rq4_time}(c) shows the number of videos posted for every hour (UTC zone).
+We plot two time series to show the difference in volumes for Saturday compared to the rest of the days of the week.
+We find similar behavior to what was shown on other social media platforms like Twitter \cite{pfeffer_just_2023}, where there is a peak of posted videos in the early afternoon.
+Despite the fact that videos posted on Saturday are three times larger than on other days of the week, the distribution pattern of the posting time remains very similar.
+Finally, \Cref{fig:rq4_time}(d) shows the distribution of the minutes of the posting time.
+We find a different behavior compared to what has been evidenced by \citet{pfeffer_just_2023} on Twitter (now X), where \num{15}\% of the data they collected was generated in the first minute of the hour in which they were posted.
+The distribution on TikTok is instead an almost uniform across all minutes. \citeauthor{pfeffer_just_2023} suggested their result was due to bots' activity and programmed tweets.
+TikTok also allows scheduling video releases in advance, but only to Creators and Business accounts,\footnote{\url{https://www.tiktok.com/business/en-US/blog/introducing-video-scheduler-now-you-can-plan-tiktoks-in-advance} accessed on 20/02/2024} which are a small minority of the user-base of the platform.
+Thus this functionality seemingly does not influence the pattern of the posting times.